 RV solar power allows your motorhome or trailer to operate off stored energy in your RV battery bank while simultaneously recharging the batteries using energy from the sun (solar panels).
 An RV solar power setup can look vastly different depending on your personal energy needs, budget, and component sizes, but most complete solar setups will include:

-Each of these components have their own job within the solar power setup, but ultimately these 4 items combined allow you to power most appliances in your RV without needing to be plugged into electricity.
+Each of these components has its own job within the solar power setup, but ultimately these 4 items combined allow you to power most appliances in your RV without needing to be plugged into electricity.

 Why choose RV solar power?

-The main reasons people choose to install and RV solar power system is for the freedom it provides.
+The main reason people choose to install an RV solar power system is for the freedom it provides.
 If you enjoy:

 - dry camping (camping without electrical hookups),

 - boondocking (camping in remote areas on public lands), or

 - frequently camp in campgrounds that don’t offer electricity like national parks or older state parks.